TruckMap/Challenge/README.md

 ## CSS

 Engineering challenge for front-end roles.
-It is likely that we'd like you to do the TypeScript project above - this is purely to demonstrate familiarity with implementing designs with Tailwind.css [TruckMap/ChallengeWeb ➤](https://github.com/TruckMap/ChallengeWeb)
+It is likely that we'd like you to do the TypeScript project above - this is to demonstrate familiarity with implementing designs with Tailwind.css [TruckMap/ChallengeWeb ➤](https://github.com/TruckMap/ChallengeWeb)